 - a Capital, RWAs and leverage are calculated applying the transitional arrangements of the CRR as amended by CRR II.
-This includes IFRS 9 transitional arrangements and the grandfathering of CRR and CRR II non-compliant capital instruments. - b The fully loaded CET1 ratio was 12.6%, with £23.4bn of CET1 capital and £185bn of RWAs, calculated without applying the transitional arrangements of the CRR as amended by CRR II. - c The Barclays PLC CET1 ratio, as is relevant for assessing against the conversion trigger in Barclays Bank PLC 7.625% Contingent Capital Notes, was 15.1%.
+This includes IFRS 9 transitional arrangements and the grandfathering of CRR and CRR II non-compliant capital instruments. - b The fully loaded CET1 ratio was 12.7%, with £23.6bn of CET1 capital and £185bn of RWAs, calculated without applying the transitional arrangements of the CRR as amended by CRR II. - c The Barclays PLC CET1 ratio, as is relevant for assessing against the conversion trigger in Barclays Bank PLC 7.625% Contingent Capital Notes, was 15.1%.
 For this calculation CET1 capital and RWAs are calculated applying the transitional arrangements under the CRR, as amended by CRR II, including the IFRS 9 transitional other metrics and capital arrangements.
-The benefit of the Financial Services Authority (FSA) October 2012 interpretation of the transitional provisions, relating to the implementation of CRD IV, expired in December 2017. - d 2021 capital metrics have been restated to reflect the over-issuance of securities under the Company's 2019 F-3.
-See Impact of the over-issuance of securities in the US on this page for further details.
+The benefit of the Financial Services Authority (FSA) October 2012 interpretation of the transitional provisions, relating to the implementation of CRD IV, expired in December 2017.